 Kami allows users to view and annotate documents and PDF files in class.
 The terms state that students can share their profiles, which include user names and email addresses, within their school, along with sharing user content.
-The vendor does not monitor or moderate uploaded or shared content.
 The terms state that the service collects personal information only for the purposes of offering the service and for the educational purposes originally intended.
-In addition, information is shared with third parties only to support the vendor's services, and third parties are required to adhere to the same privacy and security policies as the vendor and must not share information with other parties.
+In addition, the terms state the service does not sell personal information to advertisers or other third parties and no information is used for advertising or tracking purposes.
 The terms state that both data at rest and in transit is encrypted, and the service takes reasonable security precautions to keep user information safe.
 Lastly, the terms state that verifiable parental consent is required for students to use the product, users retain ownership of their user submissions, and users can access, modify, or delete their personal information.

 : Promoting responsible use